ll-mt/Docs/Updating Domain for Web Kiosk.md

 # Intro

-This docement describes the process of transferring a customers Web Kiosk domain from one to another and what files need to be changed.
+This document describes the process of transferring a customers Web Kiosk domain from one to another and what files need to be changed.

 These are experiences I have had while moving DS Colour from their dscolour.photokio.sk (1) domain to dscolourlabs.co.uk (2).